eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >**_Hispanic_**

 >>Refers to a person from – or whose ancestors were from – a Spanish-speaking land or culture.
 Latino or Latina are sometimes preferred.
 Follow individual preferences when known.
-Use an individual’s country of ancestry, such as Cuban-American, if such designation is pertinent.
+Use a more specific identification when possible such as Cuban, Puerto Rican or Mexican American if such designation is pertinent.

 **email**

-> email is acceptable in all references for electronic mail.  *(Not e-mail.)*
+> Acceptable in all references for electronic mail.  *(Not e-mail.)* Use a hyphen with other e- terms: _e-book, e-commerce, e-reader, etc._

 **every day, everyday**

->Every day is an adverbial expression.
-Everyday is an adjective.
+>_Every day_ is an adverb. _Everyday_ is an adjective.

 >>•	I get a large coffee at Starbucks every day.